socraticstatic/NetBond_Advanced/FUNCTIONAL_IDEATION_PROCESS.md

 - Prototype code is throwaway - don't need production-grade architecture
 - Faster iteration cycles = more ideas tested = better outcomes

+### Q: What is the React Sandbox and why is it important?

+**A**: Authenticated test-drive environment for stakeholders.
+- **Same technology as prototype** (React) - no rebuild needed
+- **Authentication-controlled** via Supabase Auth
+- Stakeholders get **hands-on experience** - not just demos
+- Collects **real usage data** and feedback before design investment
+- **Isolated** from production systems
+- Easy to update during validation phase

+### Q: Why not just show stakeholders the prototype on GitHub Pages?

+**A**: Authentication and controlled access.
+- **Security**: Stakeholders need credentials to access
+- **Analytics**: Track who tested what and when
+- **Role testing**: Different stakeholders can test different user roles
+- **Feedback quality**: Hands-on testing yields better insights than passive demos
+- **Production-like**: Feels closer to real application than local demos

 ### Q: How do we ensure Figma designs match the prototype?

-**A**: Clear handoff documentation.
+**A**: Clear handoff documentation plus sandbox insights.
 - Prototype demonstrates **behavior**, Figma defines **appearance**
+- **Sandbox testing provides real usage data** and stakeholder feedback
-- Design team uses prototype as functional reference
+- Design team uses both prototype AND sandbox insights as reference
-- Product team validates Figma matches intended UX
+- Product team validates Figma matches intended UX from sandbox testing

 ### Q: What if Mixpanel shows the feature failed?